omarreis01/LLMOmer/README.md

 The last code is the SON/main.py,

+with many file and added pydantic in ManyFile/main.py

 in terminal can be runned by docker run -p 8004:8004 --env-file main.env myfastapiapp and open the html file

 and env file contains this: